-An example of how a predominantly descriptive case can be converted into a decisionmaking case can be found in the Musi-Blox case, which describes the actions and reflections of a new project manager who is having problems moving forward on a project for the creation of music composition software.
-There is no decision to be made, but an assessment is required of the role of a project manager in such a context.
-At the end of the case, however, the author introduces an interesting shift toward decision making:
+An example of how a predominantly descriptive case can be converted into a decision-making case can be found in "Musi-Blox," a case that describes the actions and reflections of a new project manager who is having problems moving forward on a music composition software project.
+There is no decision to be made, but an assessment is required of the project manager's in such a context.
+At the end of the case, however, the author introduces an interesting shift toward decision-making: